 This family-friendly day out offers much more than just fireworks and combines forces with popular local food event, StrEAT food.

 Usually on the first Sunday of November, there’s a fairground, food and music.
 There’s also talk of mulled wine and hot chocolate, glow in the dark face painting, wands and more.
 Fireworks usually start around 7.30pm.

-Fireworks in the Park is a free fireworks show in Northampton, but donations are welcomed.
+Fireworks in the Park is usually a free fireworks show in Northampton, but donations are welcomed.

 Firework Night in Northampton

 Billing Aquadrome usually hosts a firework night on the first Saturday in November and the fireworks usually go up at 8.30pm.

 Entry is normally £5 per car.